Lifting, Rigging, and Bracing — Tilt-Up Panels¶

 Pick geometry that ignores shifted CG from openings

-Panel cracking during upending due to weak geometry
+Panel cracking during upending due to slender geometry without strongbacks

-Brace locations blocked by openings or slab conditions
+Brace locations blocked by openings, slab joints, or other embeds

 Assuming final installed stability applies during temporary erection condition